TomasKulzer/CDIG_T01_G09/README.md

-This repository is for the curricular unit called Digital Communications and is updated atleast once a week.
+This a repository of the final project for the curricular unit Digital Communications and is updated atleast once a week.